-Creating a risk register is a part of risk identification process.
+Creating a risk register is a part of the risk identification process.

-After the identification of all risks of a project, next step is to analyze each risk using qualitative and quantitative risk analysis techniques.
-Probability of occurence and level of impact are two criteria used for evaluating risks.
-Qualitative risk analysis process relies on determining probability occurence and level of impact of each risk.
-On the other hand quantitative risk analysis relies on numerical and statistical analysis.
+After the identification of all risks of a project, the next step is to analyze each risk using qualitative and quantitative risk analysis techniques.
+Probability of occurrence and level of impact are two criteria used for evaluating risks.
+Qualitative risk analysis process relies on determining probability occurrence and level of impact of each risk.
+On the other hand, quantitative risk analysis relies on numerical and statistical analysis.
 Expected monetary value, decision tree analysis, Monte Carlo Simulation techniques can be used for quantitative risk analysis.

 Risk Response Planning